deepnetworkgmbh/Docs/sql/Sql-SPROC.md

 ```
 For many application developers in Java, C#, etc. the semantisc of a TRY-CATCH / THROW logic is pretty intuitive; but there are quite a few gotchas.

-So if we put all that we said until now the ideal boilerplate SPROC looks as following:
+So if we put everything we said until now together, the ideal boilerplate SPROC looks as following:

 ```
 CREATE PROCEDURE [dtl].[pGenerateTripRoutesFromtripSegmentWaypoints]